chrisgrieser/nvim-chainsaw/README.md

 	logStatements = {
 		variableLog = {
 			javascript = 'console.log("{{marker}} {{var}}:", {{var}});',
-			otherFiletype = … -- <-- add the statement for your filetype here
+			yourFiletype = "", -- <-- add the statement for your filetype here
 		},
-		-- the same way for the other log statement operations },
+		-- the same for the other log statement operations },
 })
 ```